alexbassss/free-ton-solidity-visual-developer/README.md

 This extension contributes semantic highlighting, a detailed class outline, advanced Free TON Solidity code insights to Visual Studio Code.

+You can get Free Ton solidity code examples for testing at this page: https://github.com/tonlabs/samples/tree/master/solidity

 You can customize this extension for your needs!
 Show/Hide/Enable/Disable features in `preferences → Settings → Solidity Visual Developer: solidity-va.*`

 Because our solution is the [Solidity Visual Developer](https://github.com/ConsenSys/vscode-solidity-auditor) clone, you can also get all feauteres of this solution.